Symphony No. 3 (Davies): III. Scherzo II. Allegro vivace: scorrevole e bisbigliando

+IV.
+Lento – Adagio flessibile

 The finale then returns to the material of the first movement, and develops it more amply.

 On the largest scale, the four movements of the symphony combine into a single, overarching "meta-sonata form".
 All four movements, however, resist structural closure by denying the tonic's usual function of asserting its superiority at the end, and an important aspect of the formal unfolding of the entire work is the oscillation between sections having tonal focus on the one hand with others of a tonally ambiguous polyphony.